Andgit33/PetProject/QUICKSTART.md

 ```

 This will open a browser window with an interactive interface where you can:
-- Enter your travel preferences
+- Enter your travel preferences in natural language
 - Adjust weights for different aspects (activities, scenery, amenities, location)
-- View results with visual score breakdowns
+- View results with visual score breakdowns (charts, gauges, progress bars)
+- See interactive maps for each destination
+- Filter by country, budget level, and best season
+- Share or download results
-- See detailed destination information
+- See detailed destination information with full metadata

 ### Using the CLI